DaveMielke/NBP/b2g/doc/UserInterface/ScreenNavigation/input.rst

 Panning within an Input Area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Forward and Backward keys pan through an input area in the expected way,
+The Forward and Backward keys pan through an input area in the expected way:

-but won't leave it.
-The Forward key pans to the right, and, at the end of each
+* The Forward key pans to the right, and, at the end of each line,
-line, wraps to the start of the next one.
-The Backward key pans to the left,
+  wraps to the start of the next one.
+At the end of the last line
+  it moves to the start of the next screen element.

-and, at the start of each line, wraps to the end of the previous one.
-See
+* The Backward key pans to the left, and, at the start of each line,
+  wraps to the end of the previous one.
+At the start of the first line
-`Leaving the Current Screen Element`_ for how to move to another screen
-element.
+  it moves to the start of the previous screen element.

 Pressing Space+Dots17 pans the braille display such that
 its first character corresponds to the cursor's location,